-If the Council wishes to initiate a ballot measure to impose a TUT or other tax measure for the November 8, 2022 General Municipal Election, it must direct staff to bring back resolutions to submit the question to the voters, setting priorities for arguments and rebuttals, and direct the City Attorney to prepare an impartial analysis.
+If the Council wishes to initiate a ballot measure to impose a TOT or TUT measure for the November 8, 2022 General Municipal Election, it must direct staff to bring back resolutions to submit the question to the voters, setting priorities for arguments and rebuttals, and direct the City Attorney to prepare an impartial analysis.
 The Council must call for election ballot measures at a Council Meeting prior to August 12, 2022.